Eragwen/KeyKette_USB/README.md

 The second main feature is the execution of a Reverse Shell on the victim PC.

 It uses TCP and you need to modify the correct parameters in the code to get it to connect to the attacker device.

+### The Funny

+We enjoy funnyness so if the keyboard users types "QUOI" we input the word "FEUR" or if he types 69 he will earn a "nice" windows popup.

 ## Authors